Run the Drosera Operator Node ðŧ

 .
 The __

-indicates a new level in the namespacing.
+indicates a new level in the name spacing.

 Example configuration:

-export DRO__DROSERA_ADDRESS=0xea08f7d533C2b9A62F40D5326214f39a8E3A32F8
+export DRO__ETH__BACKUP_RPC_URL=http://localhost:8546

 export DRO__DB_FILE_PATH=./data/drosera.db